thebigfilecom/thebigfile-com-dev/submodules/samples/native-apps/unity_ii_universallink/ii_integration_dapp/README.md

 For how to generate an apple-app-site-association file, please refer to the [Associated domain file ](https://developer.apple.com/documentation/xcode/supporting-associated-domains#Add-the-associated-domain-file-to-your-website) document.

-One thing to remind is `.well-known` folder will be ignored while deploying to the IC, please add a `.ic-assets.json` file insider a directory listed in `sources` in the `dfx.json` file, with the below content.
+One thing to remind is `.well-known` folder will be ignored while deploying to the BIG, please add a `.ic-assets.json` file insider a directory listed in `sources` in the `dfx.json` file, with the below content.

 ```
 [